FWGS/xash3d-fwgs/Documentation/bug-compatibility.md

 At this time, we only have implemented GoldSrc bug-compatibility.
 It can be enabled with `-bugcomp` command line switch.

-When `-bugcomp` is specified without argument, it enables everything.
-This behavior might be changed or removed in future versions.

-When `-bugcomp` is specified with argument, it interpreted as flags separated with `+`.
+`-bugcomp` requires an argument, which is interpreted as flags separated with `+`.
 This way it's possible to combine multiple levels of bug-compatibility.

+When `-bugcomp` is specified without argument (or with `help`), the engine prints the list of flags it knows about and exits.
+Treat that output as the authoritative one: this page is written by hand and may describe an older or a newer engine than yours.

+Older versions used to enable every flag at once when `-bugcomp` was given without argument.
+That is no longer supported: each flag reintroduces a bug that only one family of mods wants, so turning all of them on breaks the game you were trying to fix.

+The set of flags is not a stable interface.
+A flag may be renamed, split in two, folded into another one, or dropped entirely - for example, once we figure out how to make the original behaviour safe for every other game and enable it unconditionally.
+Don't hardcode flag names into scripts or launchers without a way to fix them up later.

 ## GoldSrc bug-compatibility